atcupps/portfolio/README.md

-# Hello, I'm Andrew Cupps
+# Hello, I'm Andrew Cupps!

-Hi, my name is Andrew Cupps, and I am a Computer Science and Astronomy student at University of Maryland, College Park!
-My resume and a compiled portfolio of my projects are available in respective folders above - take a look!
-Otherwise, feel free to check out my projects themselves each in their own folders.
-If you have any questions, send me an email: at.cupps@gmail.com.
+Hi, my name is Andrew Cupps, and I am a Computer Science and Astronomy student at University of Maryland, College Park.
+My resume and a compiled portfolio of some of my projects are available in their respective folders listed above; take a look!
+Feel free to check out my projects listed on my github (github.com/atcupps, or click atcupps above).